Home Telephone Location New Telephone Numbers

 Communities Leading Change

-Each year we run events where individuals and community groups will be invited to submit project ideas, the most voted for projects are then granted funding.
+Each year, we hold events where individuals and community groups can share their project ideas.
+The projects that get the most votes then receive funding.

 Participatory Budgeting Project 2025/26